Tietoevry-Smart-Home/meta-matter/README.md

 # Credit

-This repository was strongly inspired by the [NXP's meta-matter](https://github.com/nxp-imx/meta-matter), so most of the credit goes to its creators.
-However, as the name implies, that repository was primarily focused on providing matter for NXP boards together with vendor-specific security features.
+© Tietoevry 2023

 This project aims to provide pure and stable matter and otbr binaries for any board equipped with an ARM processor.
+The work has been heavily inspired by the work done for [NXP's meta-matter](https://github.com/nxp-imx/meta-matter), so a large part of the credit goes to its creators.
+That repository is primarily focused on providing matter for NXP boards together with vendor-specific security features

 # Contributing

 If you want to contribute, feel free to fork and create a new pull request.